 Take a look at the Visit Abu Dhabi website to find out more about golf in the emirate.
-The site offers a number of golfing packages.
-Abu Dhabi has six pay and play courses, including three of championship standard.
+The site offers a number of golf packages.
+Abu Dhabi has six pay-and-play courses, including three of championship standard.

 Most hotels can arrange tee-off times for guests.
 You can also contact courses such as the Saadiyat Beach Golf Club and Abu Dhabi Golf Club directly.